GiancarloMCorrea/myWebsite/content/en/post/WHAM-tutorial/index.md

 [here](https://giancarlomcorrea.netlify.app/labs/postdoc-uw/mytutorial_testing).
 I will produce more examples in the future.

+**This tutorial is under development and some features could be changed in future versions**

 ### References

 Privitera-Johnson, Kristin M., Richard D. Methot, and André E. Punt.